 Categories

-Mental Toughness: A Lesson From My Father
+Mental Toughness: Lessons From My Father and the GOAT

 “Mental toughness means you have an ability to sustain regardless of the circumstances that you are in.”
 Nick Saban

 In actuality, the engineer had failed to account for a reasonable number of bad weather days in the project schedule and had not effectively managed the trades ahead of Standard: plumbing, masonry, electrical, etc. This project was behind because of poor scheduling and project management by the general contractor’s project engineer, but he had decided that this situation was now Standard’s fault.
+(My avoiding trips to the site made it tougher).

 My father said, “Pete, you’re a pretty big guy who can handle himself.
 However, that’s not the type of toughness I am describing to you.
 You have to be mentally tough.
 Don’t let these guys push you around.
 My advice to you is to respond in writing to every threatening letter you receive.
 Use facts only, but be firm.
 Don’t let them intimidate you.
 If you allow yourself to be bullied, it will keep happening.
 You must develop mental toughness.
 And, the only way to develop mental toughness is to go to that site daily, and go to the general contractor’s office trailer first.
 Show them you are on site, that we are on schedule, and will not be intimidated.”
-My father then uttered one of his favorite phrases, “Either you run your business, or it runs you.
-Pete, which will it be?”
+My father then uttered one of his favorite phrases, “Either you run your business, or it runs you.”

-For the next 10 years, I worked constantly to build mental toughness.
+For years, I worked constantly to build mental toughness.
 I began to understand that mental toughness is vital to being successful in business.
 There will be pressure, but you cannot ignore it or walk away from it.
 You must listen, process every situation, have the clarity to ask appropriate questions, and most importantly, you must stand your ground when confronted with misinformation and refute all misinformation with facts.
 If you don’t, your business will run you.